kahwee/yii-extensions/protected/extensions/kcolumns/README.md

 ));
 ```

 In the above example, `HTML.AllowedElements` is one of the many configuration options of [HTML Purifier](http://htmlpurifier.org/live/configdoc/plain.html).
 Specifying a `truncate_length` of 250 truncates the content within 250 characters.
+It also removes all links and `style` attributes in HTML elements.

 Page output
 -----------